Aliases for CCR5 Gene

 External Ids for CCR5 Gene

 This gene encodes a member of the beta chemokine receptor family, which is predicted to be a seven transmembrane protein similar to G protein-coupled receptors.
 This protein is expressed by T cells and macrophages, and is known to be an important co-receptor for macrophage-tropic virus, including HIV, to enter host cells.
 Defective alleles of this gene have been associated with the HIV infection resistance.
 The ligands of this receptor include monocyte chemoattractant protein 2 (MCP-2), macrophage inflammatory protein 1 alpha (MIP-1 alpha), macrophage inflammatory protein 1 beta (MIP-1 beta) and regulated on activation normal T expressed and secreted protein (RANTES).
 Expression of this gene was also detected in a promyeloblastic cell line, suggesting that this protein may play a role in granulocyte lineage proliferation and differentiation.
 This gene is located at the chemokine receptor gene cluster region.
-Two transcript variants encoding the same protein have been found for this gene. [provided by RefSeq, Jul 2008]
+An allelic polymorphism in this gene results in both functional and non-functional alleles; the reference genome represents the functional allele.
+Two transcript variants encoding the same protein have been found for this gene. [provided by RefSeq, Jul 2015]

 GeneCards Summary for CCR5 Gene

-CCR5 (Chemokine (C-C Motif) Receptor 5 (Gene/Pseudogene)) is a Protein Coding gene.
-Diseases associated with CCR5 include diabetes mellitus, insulin-dependent, 22 and west nile virus.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include actin binding and coreceptor activity.
-An important paralog of this gene is CCR7.
+CCR5 (C-C Motif Chemokine Receptor 5 (Gene/Pseudogene)) is a Protein Coding gene.
+Diseases associated with CCR5 include West Nile Virus and Diabetes Mellitus, Insulin-Dependent, 22.
+Among its related pathways are Cytokine Signaling in Immune system and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and phosphatidylinositol phospholipase C activity.
+An important paralog of this gene is CCR2.